equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-can-go-wrong.md

 ## EX-2: Presenting threats

-Each group present their STRIDE strategy, key assumptions, issues and threats
+Each group present identified threats

+- STRIDE strategy
+- Key assumptions
+- How were the Security Requirements used?

 <hr>